 - Online registration opens Thursday, January 3.
 All campers who are going to be part of a Fill-a-Cabin or Day Camp group must register by Monday, January 7.

 - Since registrations are taken on a first-come, first-served basis, having a Fill-a-Cabin code does not guarantee a spot.
-It simple means that if all of the campers in the group register before the sessions fills, we will keep them together.
+It simply means that if all of the campers in the group register before the session fills, we will keep them together.